babruix/phaser-space-game/README.md

-phaser-space-game
+Farting Aliens
 =================

-2D defense / arcade based on Phaser.js and P2 physics,
+2D defense / arcade based on Phaser.js and P2 physics.

 <a href="babruix.github.io/phaser-space-game/">Click here to Play</a>